We've moved. Please contact for details

 Are anti-fatigue lenses for me?

-Essilor Eyezen™ lenses are designed for everyday wear, but with enhanced support for screen and close-up work.
+Essilor Eyezen™ Boost lenses are designed for everyday wear, but with enhanced support for screen and close-up work.
 They help reduce eye strain, support your eye’s natural focusing effort, and protect against harmful blue-violet light.

 Learn more via Essilor’s official Eyezen™ page